hollowdll/hakjdb/docs/kvdbserver.md

 - `Fatal`: Fatal error messages.

 Debug messages are disabled by default.
 You can enable them by turning debug mode on.

+# Security

+The server can be password protected to prevent unauthorized use.
+When password protection is enabled, all clients must authenticate using password.
+By default, password protection is disabled.

+Password protection can be enabled by setting password with environment variable `KVDB_PASSWORD`.
+The password is hashed using bcrypt and stored in the server's memory.